 As the partners are all jointly and severally liable in partnerships, it is important that disputes and issues are sorted out quickly.

 Some types of disputes that our partnership lawyers regularly advise on are:

 No matter the reason, partnership disputes can become messy and stressful.
 Left unresolved, they can be disruptive to your personal life and have a significant impact on the business.
-To mitigate any damage, seek legal advice sooner rather than later.
+An unresolved dispute can devalue or even a destroy a business.

 We can help resolve your partnership dispute by:

-Often people will look at the short-term rather than considering the long-term consequences and without proper legal advice you can make decisions that can cost you revenue and missed opportunities.
+Often people will look at the short-term rather than considering the long-term consequences.
+It is important to think long-term.
+Without proper legal advice, you may make decisions that can cost you revenue and missed opportunities.